Kinsale may be famous for its vibrant streets, but there’s far more to this lively Cork town than its colourful facades.

 Interestingly enough, the fort here is linked to a number of significant events in Irish history, the most significant of which was the Williamite War 1689-91 and the Civil War 1922-23.

-7. Sample the towns trad pubs and top-notch restaurants
+7. Sample some of the great pubs and restaurants in Kinsale

 There are some mighty pubs in Kinsale.
 The best, in my opinion, is the Grey Hound – this is the oldest pub in Kinsale and wandering in here makes you feel like you’ve stepped back in time.